-Plate 5: Regenerating Acacias and non-native grasses at Rehabilitation C
+Plate 5 Regenerating Acacias and non-native grasses at Rehabilitation C

-A total of 31 flora species were recorded at Rehabilitation Site C including 17 native and 13 exotic flora species.
+A total of 26 flora species were recorded at Rehabilitation Site C in comparison to 28 species identified in 2016 and 31 in 2015.
 Vegetation within the site does not correspond to any MU within LHCCREMS vegetation mapping (NPWS 2000), as the species selected for rehabilitation were primarily chosen for quick reestablishment.
-No threatened flora species listed under the TSC Act or EPBC Act were identified within the quadrat.
+No threatened flora species listed under the BC Act or EPBC Act were identified within the quadrat.

-The 2016 surveys at Rehabilitation C recorded 12 bird species, compared with 6 species that were recorded in 2015.
-No threatened species listed under the TSC Act or EPBC Act were recorded at this site during surveys.
+The 2017 surveys at Rehabilitation C recorded 18 bird species, compared with 12 in 2017 and six in 2015.
+No threatened species listed under the BC Act or EPBC Act were recorded at this site during surveys.
 A list of all recorded bird species is provided in Appendix 1.